marcoswastaken/sql_study_group/SETUP_USAGE.md

 - **Port 5001 in use**: The app will show an error - stop other services or use different port
 - **Dependencies fail**: Try `pip install -r requirements.txt` manually
 - **Database errors**: Check if table creation queries exist for your dataset
+- **Tables already exist**: By default, setup recreates tables for fresh start.
+Use `--keep-tables` to preserve existing data
 - **No exercises found**: Make sure `exercises/week_X/` directory exists

 ### For Developers